Volunteering nourishes the soul!

 Welcome to the Otsego - Antrim Habitat for Humanity Family!
 Volunteers play an essential role in our mission, and the success of our affiliate relies on a great team of volunteers!
 Everyone has a part to play, whether it’s volunteering on a construction site, at the Habitat ReStore, in our office, serving on a committee, or at one of our events, you are giving back to your community.
 We welcome volunteers of all skill levels who are interested in contributing their time and talents toward making a difference in the lives of families in need!
 We like to think of it as instant heart happiness!

 We hope that you will find volunteering with us rewarding as you join us in our mission as a nondenominational Christian housing ministry, working in partnership to build adequate housing, creating stronger families, and a better community.
-If you would like to volunteer in our office or in the ReStore, please click here for the form: Office/ReStore Volunteer Form or call and ask for our Volunteer Coordinator at (989) 732-6070.
+If you would like to volunteer in our office or in the ReStore, please print and fill out each of the forms below or call us at (989) 732-6070 for more information.

-Before coming out to any job work sites, we are required to ask that each volunteer completes a:
+Before coming out to any job work sites or volunteer opportunities, we are required to ask that each volunteer completes a:

 We also encourage you to take Habitat’s online safety training courses available on the web or through our office.
 To access the website, please go to http://hfhaffiliateinsurance.com/